Conservation Assistance Day at Museum of the Albemarle

 The Conservation Branch of the North Carolina Museum of History is offering a new resource for the public: Conservation Assistance Day.
 Patrons are invited to bring up to three objects to the museum for assessment and advice on care.
 Appointments are required.

-To make an appointment, call Jan Sweatt at 919-807-7823.
-She will ask for your name, address, and phone number and for some information about the object(s) you would like to discuss with the conservator.
+To make an appointment, call Rebecca Stiles at 252-331-4021.
+She will ask for your name and phone number and for some information about the object(s) you would like to discuss with the conservator.
 Please let her know if you also wish to speak with a curator during your appointment.
 Appointments will last about 30 minutes.
-Please note that the museum cannot assist patrons in transporting objects.
+Please note that the museum cannot assist patrons in transporting objects to the museum or from your vehicle.

 The next Conservation Assistance Days are: